 - Cardwell Pavilion (bookings past and present) – Cllr M Bedwell

-- Parks Report (Millennium Green) – Cllr Ward will report next month.
+- Parks Report (Millennium Green) – Cllr A Ward

 - Defibrillator(s) for the village – Cllr J Cobbett